jcardenas9x/gen-summary/README.md

 Available Arguments:

 * `<path>` - Required argument.
-The filepath of the Markdown file
+The filepath of the Markdown file.
 * `[src]` - Optional argument.
-If specified, the Markdown file's path will become relative to the directory specified in this folder.
+If specified, the Markdown file's path will become relative to the directory specified in this folder. **If not specified, gensum will use the current working directory**.